-As a company operating across more than 30 countries and with a global supply chain, Bunzl has zero tolerance for unethical practices.
-The impacts of our business go far beyond our people, premises and vehicles and therefore so do our obligations.
-We are committed to working to eliminate any occurrence of modern slavery from our operations and our supply chain and will continue to focus on ensuring that our controls are fit for purpose.
+We are a global company operating across more than 30 countries and with a global supply chain.
+The impacts of our business go far beyond our people, premises and vehicles and so do our obligations.
+We are committed to working to eliminate any occurrence of modern slavery from our operations and our supply chain.